Medically reviewed by Drugs.com. Last updated on Sep 6, 2020.

 • Neuroleptic malignant syndrome: Dopaminergic therapy has been reported to cause symptoms resembling neuroleptic malignant syndrome (altered consciousness, autonomic instability, elevated temperature, and muscular rigidity) associated with rapid dose reduction, discontinuation, or changes in therapy; taper dose to decrease risk of hyperpyrexia and confusion.

 • Orthostatic hypotension: May cause orthostatic hypotension; Parkinson disease patients appear to have an impaired capacity to respond to a postural challenge.
 Use with caution in patients at risk of hypotension (such as those receiving antihypertensive drugs) or where transient hypotensive episodes would be poorly tolerated (cardiovascular disease or cerebrovascular disease).
-Parkinson patients being treated with dopaminergic agonists ordinarily require careful monitoring for signs and symptoms of postural hypotension, especially during dose escalation, and should be informed of this risk.
+Parkinson disease and restless leg syndrome (RLS) patients being treated with dopaminergic agonists ordinarily require careful monitoring for signs and symptoms of postural hypotension, especially during dose escalation, and should be informed of this risk.

 • Psychotic effects: May cause or exacerbate mental status and behavioral changes, which may be severe, including psychotic-like behavior during treatment or after starting or increasing the dose; manifestations may include paranoid ideation, delusions, hallucinations, confusion, psychotic-like behavior, disorientation, aggressive behavior, agitation, and delirium.
 Avoid use in patients with a major psychotic disorder.
 Older adults may be at a higher risk for hallucinations.